RadiantLabs/microgrid-appliance-analysis/README.md

 ## Deploy
 ```
+nvm use 10
 yarn build
 git push heroku master  // Deploy master branch to production heroku instance (need to be logged in and have authorization)
 ```

+If you get errors when deploying, make sure you are logged into the radiantlabs probject in Heroku `heroku login`.

 For the project to build, **these files must exist with exact filenames**: